Ultimate X-Men: Publishing history

 First issue of Ultimate X-Men.
 Cover by Adam Kubert.

 Upon its debut in February 2001, Ultimate X-Men was the second comic of the Ultimate Marvel line, preceded a few months by its sister title Ultimate Spider-Man.
 The heads of the Ultimate Universe line, Bill Jemas and Joe Quesada, originally tried to hire Brian Michael Bendis to write the title, but he declined.
 Marvel hired Scottish writer Mark Millar, who was best known at the time for his run on The Authority and was largely ignorant of the X-Men franchise.
 With the 2000 X-Men film as his only reference, Millar reinvented the X-Men.
 As a result, Millar's original X-Men consisted of telepath Professor X, Cyclops, whose eyes shoot concussive beams, telepathic and telekinetic Jean Grey, weather-manipulating Storm, simian genius Beast, metal-skinned Colossus, and cryokinetic Iceman.
 Millar's roster soon expanded to include teleporting Nightcrawler, intangible Kitty Pryde and power absorbing Rogue.

 Common to the Millar period was an edgy tone, featuring quick action-driven plots and less moral X-Men.
 For instance, Wolverine tries to kill Cyclops in "Return of the King" because he is envious of Jean's love.
 In an interview with Sequential Tart, Millar commented, "You're not competing with Cartoon Network on these books; you're competing with 'Buffy'...Superhero comics aren't adult, but they shouldn't be written for five-year-olds either."
 Millar shaped Ultimate X-Men into a commercial hit, consistently outselling its sister titles, X-Treme X-Men and Uncanny X-Men.

 After Mark Millar's run, Ultimate Spider-Man writer Brian Michael Bendis took over for a year.
 Bendis stated that his run on the book would be more character-driven, especially concerning Wolverine, who had previously tried to kill his teammate Cyclops.
-Bendis' run was marked by the introductions of Angel and Dazzler to the team, relative absence of major villains and was also notorious for killing Beast, who was killed when a Sentinel attacked the White House.
-This made Beast the first dead Ultimate X-Man.
+Bendis' run was marked by the introductions of Angel and Dazzler to the team, relative absence of major villains, and the apparent death of Beast in a Sentinel attack.
 As a side note, Ultimate X-Men #40 features what Marvel claims to be the first marriage proposal in a comic book letters column, which is answered in Ultimate X-Men #44 with a positive response.